saragarcia-stratio/egeo/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] You fill the milestone value
 - [ ] You add some label
 - [ ] Have example running in demo app
+- [ ] Review id on demo is the same of egeo folder

 ### Code
 - [ ] Pass Sass lint task